Cursus honorum: Censor

-After a term as consul, the final step in the Cursus Honorum was the office of censor.
+After a term as consul, the final step in the cursus honorum was the office of censor.
 This was the only office in the Roman Republic whose term was a period of eighteen months instead of the usual twelve.
 Censors were elected every five years and although the office held no military imperium, it was considered a great honour.
 The censors took a regular census of the people and then apportioned the citizens into voting classes on the basis of income and tribal affiliation.
 The censors enrolled new citizens in tribes and voting classes as well.
 The censors were also in charge of the membership roll of the Senate, every five years adding new senators who had been elected to the requisite offices.
 Censors could also remove unworthy members from the Senate.
 This ability was lost during the dictatorship of Sulla.
 Censors were also responsible for construction of public buildings and the moral status of the city.

 Censors also had financial duties, in that they had to put out to tender projects that were to be financed by the state.
 Also, the censors were in charge of the leasing out of conquered land for public use and auction.
 Though this office owned no imperium, meaning no lictors for protection, they were allowed to wear the toga praetexta.

 Tribune of the Plebs

 The office of Tribune of the Plebs was an important step in the political career of plebeians.
 Patricians could not hold the office.
-They were not an oficial step in the cursus honorum The Tribune was an office first created to protect the right of the common man in Roman politics and served as the head of the Plebeian Council.
+They were not an official step in the cursus honorum.
+The Tribune was an office first created to protect the right of the common man in Roman politics and served as the head of the Plebeian Council.
 In the mid-to-late Republic, however, plebeians were often just as, and sometimes more, wealthy and powerful than patricians.
 Those who held the office were granted sacrosanctity (the right to be legally protected from any physical harm), the power to rescue any plebeian from the hands of a patrician magistrate, and the right to veto any act or proposal of any magistrate, including another tribune of the people and the consuls.
 The tribune also had the power to exercise capital punishment against any person who interfered in the performance of his duties.
 The tribunes could even convene a Senate meeting and lay legislation before it and arrest magistrates.
 Their houses had to remain open for visitors even during the night, and they were not allowed to be more than a day's journey from Rome.
 Due to their unique power of sacrosanctity, the Tribune had no need for lictors for protection and owned no imperium, nor could they wear the toga praetexta.
 For a period after Sulla's reforms, a person who had held the office of Tribune of the Plebs could no longer qualify for any other office, and the powers of the tribunes were more limited, but these restrictions were subsequently lifted.